 - Do not send original artwork.
-The museum cannot be held responsible for original works of art sent without the request of the Curator and the Executive Director.
+The museum cannot be held responsible for original works of art sent without the request of the Curatorial staff.

-To submit an exhibition proposal, please send your Curriculum Vitae, artist statement and digital images of your work as a website, online portfolio or on a CD in JPG format to KPope@PolkMuseumofArt.org.
+To submit an exhibition proposal, please send your Curriculum Vitae, artist statement, and digital images of your work as a website or online portfolio to KPope@PolkMuseumofArt.org.